1. Help Center

 admin-consent.PNG

-You will be asked to verify, click 'Yes' to continue.
+You will be asked to verify, click "Yes" to continue.
 If the permissions are granted successfully, checkmark.PNG is displayed in the 'Status' column for the respective permissions.
+Once you are done adding permissions, the API permissions page should look something like this:

 Credentials

-Next, the credentials needed for Hook Security to connect will have to be collected.
-Hook Security requires three distinct keys or IDs in order to connect to your AD;
+Next, the credentials needed for Hook Security, Inc to connect will have to be collected.
+Hook Security, Inc requires three distinct keys or ids in order to connect to your AD:

 IDs